 Milton Keynes Community Boat - Electra

-Inspired by the success of the John Bunyan boat in Bedford, and informed by other Trusts’ small trip boats, the BMK Waterway Trust will launch the Milton Keynes Community Boat in late spring 2021.
+Inspired by the success of the John Bunyan boat in Bedford, and informed by other Trusts’ small trip boats, the BMK Waterway Trust is delighted that Electra, the Milton Keynes Community Boat was craned into the Grand Union on 5th May 2021.
 It’s called a Community Boat because it is run entirely by volunteers, and it is open to everyone.

 Electra is a brand-new 12-guest, fully-electric, 54-foot narrowboat.
-It has full disabled access, with a lift and a toilet that take wheelchairs.
+It has disabled access, with a lift and a toilet that take an average size wheelchairs.

 The name means ‘shining light’.
 Electra was the goddess of sea clouds, in which lightning is often seen, so it seemed a great choice for an all-electric boat and its sparky volunteer team.